Chart Color Schemes

 Population

-Population growth drivers in Capel are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Capel are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch has adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and for estimating growth post-2032, AreaSearch uses the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering these projected demographic shifts, an above median population growth is expected outside capital cities.
-By 2041, Capel's population is projected to increase by 426 persons, reflecting a total increase of 13.6% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 estimates, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Nationally, regional areas are projected to have above median population growth.
+By 2041, the Capel (SA2) is expected to expand by 431 persons, reflecting a total increase of 13.7% over the 17 years.

 Frequently Asked Questions - Population